sgsokol/influx/doc/install.rst

  calcul  : 2013-02-15 16:42:44
  end     : 2013-02-15 16:43:06

+The meaning of this output is quit simple.
+First, from FTBL file an R code is  generated then it is executed till it ends.
+Time moments at which these three events occur are reported.

 The result file will be in ``e_coli_res.kvh``.
 It should be almost identical to the same file in ``ok/`` subdirectory.
 On Unix you can do ::